 The benefits of drama and the power of imaginative play are becoming increasingly recognised, and as such, many nurseries, preschools, and schools place real value on these areas.
-The approach to drama in education varies in each country within the UK and although Drama is not a recognised core subject, many nurseries and schools work hard to provide their children with a positive experience of drama.
+The approach to drama in education varies in each country within the UK and although Drama is not a recognised core subject, many nurseries and schools work hard to provide their children with a positive experience of drama with many inviting Pyjama Drama teachers into their setting to provide sessions.

 DRAMA AND THE NATIONAL CURRICULUM, ENGLAND